 Good morning, y’all.
 Another gorgeous day in the mountains.
 There’s nothing like breathing deeply of the cool mountain air and having all that pure clean oxygen reach your tired, worn out brain.
 I don’t know how folks in the city can get by without fresh air.
 I hear tell they’ve even opened oxygen bars in some cities.

-As previously discussed, we are now the proud landlords to the Reverend Dale E. Bannock’s soon to be ex-wife, Alva, and their brood of seven curtain climbers.
-The little monsters range in age from one to eleven or so, and it’s clear that the Gospel wasn’t the only thing that the Reverend Bannock was inspired by.
+As previously discussed, we are now the proud landlords to the Reverend Dale E. Bread’s soon to be ex-wife, Alva, and their brood of seven curtain climbers.
+The little monsters range in age from one to eleven or so, and it’s clear that the Gospel wasn’t the only thing that the Reverend Bread was inspired by.

 Well, now I’m supposed to find a family movie that will hold the interest of the little monsters while not sending the adults into a coma.
 I chose, “The Princess Bride”.
 In case you’ve been living in a cave, or Alabama, for the last thirty years and haven’t seen the movie, shame on you.
 It is truly a great movie, a family movie, and the best babysitting investment you’ll ever spend.
 My kids never tired of watching the movie over and over, even on our little RCA.
 The fact that they would routinely quote pieces of the movie was a source of parental concern.
 Kids are supposed to quote Aristotle, not Fezzik, right?
 Fezzik was played by Andre the Giant, though, which I’m sure made him more relevant to the kids than Aristotle.